Aylr/hauntbox/README.md

 2. A formatted microSD card.
 3. A wired network connection.
 4. Some sensors and interesting things to hook up to the outputs.
-5. A sense of adventure.
+5. A sense of adventure

 ## Initial overview and set up